Continuance of marital rape exception egregiously problematic: Justice Shakdher | Law-Order

 - India

-Justice Rajiv Shakdher of Delhi High Court on Wednesday ruled in favour of criminalising marital rape and said that the continuance of this immunity under the Indian Penal Code is “egregiously problematic” as it emasculates the woman's right to trigger prosecution against her husband for non-consensual intercourse.
+Justice Rajiv Shakdher of the Delhi High Court Wednesday ruled in favour of criminalising marital rape and said the continuance of this immunity under the Indian Penal Code is ''egregiously problematic'' as it emasculates the woman's right to trigger prosecution against her husband for non-consensual intercourse.

-However, he noted that sex workers, as well as wives who are separated from their husbands, continue to be invested with the right to prosecute the offender under the rape law.
+The exception exists on the law book even though sex workers, as well as wives who are separated from their husbands continue to be invested with the right to prosecute the offender under the rape law, he said.

 “Besides this, MRE makes no allowance for the circumstances in which a wife may say 'no' to sex.
 For example, a wife may refuse to engage in sexual activity with her husband when she is ill or is menstruating, or is unable to engage in sexual activity because of a sick child.
 The wife may also want to keep away from sexual activity in a situation where the husband has contracted an infectious, sexually transmissible disease, such as HIV; her refusal in such a situation may emanate not only on account of concern for herself but also, to protect the progeny which may result from such communion,” he added.